 Assessments are conducted by a registered Driver Trained Occupational Therapist in a supportive environment, and aim to ensure that people are safe and able to drive, where possible.

-The Independent Living Centre conducts assessments across the Perth Metropolitan area in Nedlands, Westminster and Cockburn and operate regionally in Bunbury and Northam.
+The Independent Living Centre conducts assessments across the Perth Metropolitan area in Nedlands and Westminster and operate regionally in Bunbury and Northam.

 How to refer

 You can contact the ILC Driver Assessment Service on 9381 0635 or email firstname.lastname@example.org or fax 9381 0688.